Watch music videos in real-time for the songs playing on your device

 - Development resources

 pip install --user vidify.
-Optional APIs or Players can be installed with
+Optional APIs and Players can be installed with

 - Arch Linux: you can install it from the AUR: